-Pursuant to the employment agreements with each of Ms. Phillipson and Ms. Veltri, if the named executive officer's employment is terminated by the Company without Cause, then, subject to her timely signing and non-revocation of a release of claims, she will be entitled to: (i) a lump sum payment equal to six (6) months of base salary and (ii) a lump sum amount equal to six (6) months of COBRA.
+Pursuant to the employment agreements with each of Ms. Chi and Mr. Nachiappan, if the named executive officer's employment is terminated by the Company without Cause, then, subject to her or his timely signing and non-revocation of a release of claims, she or he will be entitled to: (i) a lump sum payment equal to six (6) months of base salary and (ii) a lump sum amount equal to six (6) months of COBRA.